-The city will collect the data early this summer and publish a report once it’s analyzed.
+The city will collect the data early in summer 2015 and publish a report once it’s analyzed.
 Participating employers have agreed to work towards pay equity, including anonymously reporting their salary information every two years to the Boston Women’s Workforce Council, an advisory body to Walsh based at Simmons College that’s overseeing the pay equity initiative.
 (Demonstrating his commitment, Walsh gave raises to two high-ranking female staffers.)
 The data will not only reveal gender comparisons, but also demographic ones—for example, the difference in pay between black men and black women in comparable jobs.

 BU is not among the participants, but its affiliated teaching hospital, Boston Medical Center, is taking part, as are several educational institutions.
 Among other employers participating are the city, State Street, Raytheon, Putnam Investments, MassMutual Financial Group, and Blue Cross Blue Shield.

 The city says white women workers in Boston make 83 cents for each dollar that men make, with women of color faring even worse.
 Hoping to address that, the Women’s Workforce Council spent more than a year brainstorming with global experts in fruitless pursuit of a data-gathering method that would ensure employers’ confidentiality, says executive director Christina Knowles.

 “It proved impossible to find a solution—until we were introduced to Professor Bestavros,” she says.
 He and his BU colleagues “have been absolutely vital to our work.
 We owe our progress on this innovative and groundbreaking project” to them.
 Knowles says the project is the first of its kind in the country.